Creative Sparks Program terms and conditions

 Please note that you must supply a copy of all promotional materials and publications in acquitting your funding to Council.
 Failure to abide may affect future funding decisions.

-(i) expenditure associated with the project, the grant monies and the applicant’s own contributions by the stated due date for completion of the project and will include documentation substantiating all expenditure incurred; and an
+- expenditure associated with the project, the grant monies and the applicant’s own contributions by the stated due date for completion of the project and will include documentation substantiating all expenditure incurred an

-(ii) evaluation that demonstrates whether the project has contributed to the aims and objectives of the Grants program and the approved purpose (including addressing any additional criteria or special conditions advised by Council at the time of notiﬁcation of approval letter) by the stated due date for completion of the project, and
+- evaluation that demonstrates whether the project has contributed to the aims and objectives of the Program and the approved purpose (including addressing any additional criteria or special conditions advised by Council at the time of notiﬁcation of approval letter) by the stated due date for completion of the project and

 9. Audit requirements